magarenzo/Different-and-Unordered-Combinations/README.md

 ## Owner

-* Michael A. Agarenzo
+Michael A. Agarenzo

-* This was originally created as an assignment in MTH 225 (Statistics and Data Analytics).
+This was originally created as an assignment in MTH 225 (Statistics and Data Analytics)